MatthewProg/SmartRoom/docs/Communication.md

 ## Communication

 ESP-01S creates WiFi access point to which the device connects and starts telnet server to communicate.
-You can change SSID and password of AP as well as telnet server IP and port in the beginning of `{filename}` in `SmartRoom.WiFi` project.<br>
+You can change SSID and password of AP as well as telnet server IP and port in the beginning of <a href="https://github.com/VegetaTheKing/SmartRoom/blob/master/SmartRoom.WiFi/src/main.cpp">`main.cpp`</a> in `SmartRoom.WiFi` project.<br>

 ##### Default values